francoism90/auto-encode/README.md

 * Map metadata (e.g. subtitles, tags, etc.) of the original file, so it is available in the encoded file.

 ## Todo's
-* Burn-in subtitle support (removed in last revision, in favor of mapping)
+* External subtitle mapping support (e.g. `/path/of/original-video.srt`) (removed in last revision).
+Note: Subtitles included in the original file is already convert into the video-output.
 * Add more HWAccel-presets (please let me know your test results!)

 ## Examples
-See *examples*.
+See *example*.

 You should at least provide a target and temporary-path (used for logs, etc. default: `/tmp/convert`):
 ```
 $ffmpeg = new FFmpeg(['target' => '/path/to/output', 'tmp' => '/path/to/temp']);

+// How presets work
+$ffmpeg = new FFmpeg([
+  'target' => '/path/to/output',
+  'preset' => 'copy,intel_h264_vaapi,default' // try 'copy' first, if that fails, try intel_h264_vaapi, SW-preset is the last preset to try
+]);

 // More advanced configuration
 $ffmpeg = new FFmpeg([